zlysie/ANotherOldRobloxRevivalSource/README.md

 Assets NEED to be uploaded manually, you do NOT use ids for the assets they are all using the versioning system.

+Thankfully, you don't need to worry about that.
+The schema file includes the assets along with `assets.7z`

 Also about assets here's a general structure you need for this

 ```